longphanquangminh/fullstack-js-pinterest-clone/README.md

 ### 3. Sign Up

-To like images or post your own, sign up for an account.
+To save images or post your own, sign up for an account.
 Click on "Sign Up" and follow the registration process.

 ### 4. Share Your Pictures

-Once logged in, click on "Post" to share your favorite pictures with the community.
+Once logged in, click on "Post" icon to share your favorite pictures with the community.

 ### 5. Discover and Interact

-Explore, like, and comment on pictures from other users.
+Explore, save, and comment on pictures from other users.
 Connect with the Picturest community.

 ### Need Help?